‘Days Of Our Lives’ Spoilers: Inside Brady’s Shocking Confession

 Days of Our Lives spoilers reveal that Brady has a shocking confession to make.
 However, the only shock will be for one character in particular because Days of Our Lives fans can see this reveal coming from a mile away.
 So what’s the big confession from Brady?
 Well, according to the spoilers Brady will reveal that he’s in love with Nicole and wants to raise a family with her.

 Of course, everyone knew that Brady was in love with Nicole.
-The do gooder would have never helped her escape with baby Holly if he didn’t have feelings for her.
+The do-gooder would have never helped her escape with baby Holly if he didn’t have feelings for her.
 That said, there is a little bit of an element of surprise for Days of Our Lives fans.
 No one really expected Brady to admit his enormous feelings or his new plan anytime soon.
 Fans of the show probably thought he would help her escape out her sticky situation and that would be all but it seems like Brady really wants to go the distance with her.

 Days of Our Lives spoilers highlight that Brady doesn’t get the response that he’s looking for once he reveals his feelings.
 According to Celeb Dirty Laundry, after he confesses his feelings for her, Nicole won’t look as though she’s ready to just jump into a relationship with him.
-Although she’s thankful for all that he’s done for her and baby Holly, in terms of not turning her in when she kidnapped her baby from Chloe, she has a lot to consider before starting a romantic relationship.
+Although she’s thankful for all that he’s done for her and baby Holly, regarding not turning her in when she kidnapped her baby from Chloe, she has a lot to consider before starting a romantic relationship.

-By now Days of Our Lives fans know that Nicole is impulsive and flighty but she’s giving this some serious thought, especially since her relationship with Deimos didn’t turn out well or help out when it came to getting custody of Holly.
+By now Days of Our Lives fans know that Nicole is impulsive and flighty, but she’s giving this some serious thought, especially since her relationship with Deimos didn’t turn out well or help out when it came to getting custody of Holly.
 It sounds like she is really focused on living a life for her daughter now that she has her back in her grasp.

 Days Of Our Lives Spoilers: Brady Rushes Back To Nicole To Profess His Love To Her, New… https://t.co/BcRqsvd3i0 pic.twitter.com/FbOTDWlgSw